benbjohnson/sql-parser/upcoming/go-turns-5.md

 We'll be opening up the Call for Proposals soon, and making a limited number of early-bird tickets available at discounted rates.
 We'll put up a new website with all the details, too.
 This year we'll have more hotels available with discounted room blocks, so it should be easier than last year to find a comfortable place to stay close to the event.
 There are a number of nice hotels right across the street from the Convention Center that have agreed to discounted GopherCon rates.
 Those details and more will be coming within a few weeks.

 While GopherCon 2015 will be bigger and better than last year, we're striving to keep that feeling of community.
 We want GopherCon to feel like coming home for the Gophers who travel from around the world to celebrate the language, the project, and the people that make The Go Community such a strong one.

+Until the GopherCon site is refreshed you can get up-to-date information by following @gopheracademy and @gophercon on Twitter.

 See you there.